Customer Story

 TLDR & Final Thoughts

-1. Manage expectations
+Manage expectations

-1. Adopt a transparent and “better safe than sorry” approach
+Adopt a transparent approach

-Help the organization understand what legal does, when your input is needed, and when it isn’t.
-Ask to be involved in other departments’ legal activities, and communicate clearly what your role is about (e.g. with the help of FAQ and guidelines).
+Help the organization understand what legal does, when your input is needed, and when it isn't.

-1. Prioritize the adoption of a contract lifecycle management (CLM) tool
+Prioritize the adoption of a CLM tool

-1. Think ahead and think scalability
+Think ahead and think scalability

 Disclaimer: None of our resources is intended as legal advice.